jasonkeene/debugging-workshop/README.md

 > I don't know what is wrong with my program but I know how to find out!

-In this course, we will be covering several tools that I have found useful in understanding Go programs.
+In this course, we will be covering a number of tools that I have found useful in understanding Go programs.

 ### Before Starting